 This dish purportedly originated in Palm Beach, Singapore, from a pushcart food vendor, although, as with many dishes, there are also claims that it is originally a Malaysian dish.
 Mud crabs are generally used, which have the advantage of being large and having lots of flesh.
 Luckily, mud crabs are also plentiful in Queensland, and I was able to procure some for this meal.
 I then stir fried the crab with tomato passata, fish stock, palm sugar, white vinegar, soy sauce, butter, chilli, spring onions, fresh coriander, egg and cornflour to thicken it.
 The end result is actually not super spicy, despite what the name suggests.
 I had never tried chilli crab before this meal, and was a little concerned about how it might turn out, despite it being widely considered to be Singapore’s national dish.
 The thing is, I’ve long held a strong opinion that often crabs and other crustaceans are ruined by combining them with strong flavours.
 I’ve always preferred crab served cold and plain, with a little bread, avocado and lemon on the side.
 The sweet, clean taste can shine through in that preparation and I’ve never tasted better.
 Until now… It turns out that chilli is a fantastic accompaniment to crab that I would never have thought of, as it lets the cool, fresh taste of crab take centre stage, except this time, by contrast.
 Despite being one of the most delicious dishes I’ve eaten, it also happens to be one of the messiest, so I was pleased to be at home in an old set of clothes and in easy reach of a sink and soap.

 Laksa is a spice noodle soup that’s a bit of a contentious dish, because its origins are hotly debated between Indonesia, Malaysia and Singapore.
-The recipes differ between these regions, and I have more sense to wade into the debate of origins, other than to say that my rules of choosing dishes do not necessarily imply that they originated in that place, but rather that they are commonly eaten there.
-Also, I already had other dishes planned for those places, and I had to make Laksa somewhere!
-Laksa come in three main varieties: curry (which is coconut milk and curry-based), asam (which is tamarind-based) and sarawak (which is coconut milk-based without curry).
+The recipes differ between these regions, and I have more sense than to wade into the debate of origins, other than to say that my rules of choosing dishes do not necessarily imply that they originated in that place, but rather that they are commonly eaten there.
+Also, I already had other dishes planned for those places, and I had to make laksa somewhere!
+Laksa is a spicy noodle soup that comes in three main varieties: curry (which is coconut milk and curry-based), asam (which is tamarind-based) and sarawak (which is coconut milk-based without curry).
 I decided to make curry laksa, which, as I understand it, is the more popular variety in Singapore.
 I first made a base paste for my curry laksa, by food-processing shallots, garlic, chillies, shrimp paste, candlenuts, sugar, salt, coriander, lemongrass and curry powder.
 Once this was fried, I added stock and coconut milk, and simmered it all together to make the soup.
 I went a tad overboard with my other laksa ingredients, but I do like variety!
-I added prawns, bean sprouts, bean curd puffs, bok choy, fish cake, boiled egg, baby corn, lime and lots of chilli.
-I also used both yellow mee and thin vermicelli noodles, a traditional combination that adds a nice variety of noodle textures.
+I added prawns, bean sprouts, bean curd puffs, boiled egg, baby corn, lime and lots of chilli.
 My parents have always adored laksa of all varieties, but as a kid I was repelled by their very spicy nature.
 However, now, after many years of trying to slowly build up my chilli tolerance, I greatly enjoyed my laksa.
 There’s something perfect about the combination of chilli and the cool sweet flavour of coconut milk that makes this dish so special.